cibi

 The tag

-The label can be obtained as long as the score is not a “D” or “E” and with at least an “A” in one of the other elements.
+The labels can be obtained as long as the score is not a “D” or “E” and with at least an “A” in one of the other elements.